frank26080115/OpenMV-Astrophotography-Gear/Instructions.md

    * if you do not use the exact same lens that I used, you may need to re-calibrate all of the plate solving databases
  * [WiFi shield for OpenMV](https://openmv.io/collections/shields/products/wifi-shield-1)
  * 3x M3 nylon screw, 8mm long
+   * use three more M3 screws if you are using a QHY adapter
  * USB power bank and USB micro cable

 Optional: